 Price: $14.99/month After A 30-Day Trail

-Dianne Bondy is a world-renowned yoga teacher who created a yoga membership site known as, Yoga For Everyone.
+Dianne Bondy is a world-renowned yoga teacher who created a yoga membership site or online yoga subscription program known as, Yoga For Everyone.
 Her lessons are specifically designed to be appropriate for every body, no matter what size or shape.
 Her website features many different types of yoga, from beginner yoga to even practices that focus on the chakra.
 She even has a 21-Day Yoga Challenge, that includes variations that can be done in a chair if you have medical injuries or other disabilities.

 YogaGlo is like Netflix for yoga junkies.
 With classes in meditation, pilates, and yoga ranging from 5 to 120 minutes, you’ve got a giant library of videos at your fingertips.
 What is great about Glo is that it is designed to help you feel better in body and mind.
 They have classes such as SmartFLOW Yoga with master teacher Annie Carpenter.
 The practice blends both modern anatomy and classical yoga philosophy, which aims to create awareness and strength in the body, focus and curiosity in the mind, and presence and compassion in the heart.
 Sounds pretty interesting right?
 Check it out for yourself!